UPBGE/UPBGE-Docs/source/manual/tutorials/getting_started/3D_basic_concepts.rst

 .. image:: /images/Chapter1/Fig01-08.jpg
    :width: 50 %
-   :alt: Surface normals are displayed as cyan lines protruding from the faces.
+   Surface normals are displayed as cyan lines protruding from the faces
    :align: right

 Another concept that a modeler will likely encounter is surface normals, or "normals" for short.
 Normal is a property of each face that indicates